 - Using an oxygen sensor socket and a torque wrench, tighten the sensor to the torque listed in your service manual.
 If you don't have the manual, buy an inexpensive, aftermarket repair manual from your local auto parts store or online.

 - Route and secure the wiring away from hot surfaces.

 - Now, lower your vehicle, if you had to raise it, and reconnect the battery negative cable.

 Do You Need to Replace the Other Oxygen Sensors?

 Most modern vehicles use more than one oxygen sensor.
 When servicing a sensor as part of your vehicle maintenance schedule, you might want to replace the other ones at the same time.
 Check your vehicle’s service manual to locate all the sensors in your particular car model.

 When replacing an oxygen sensor because of a malfunction indicator light (MIL) or Check Engine light, you'll need to erase the diagnostic trouble code (DTC) from the computer memory.
 On 1996 and newer models, erase the code using a scan tool.
 If you don't own a scan tool, check with your local auto parts store.
 They usually do it for you free of charge.

 On older models, you need to apply a particular method, depending on your vehicle make and model.
 Check your service manual for the proper procedure.

-Car manufacturers recommend replacing the O2 sensor about every five years (one- and two-wire sensors) or ten years (three- and four-wire sensors).
+Car manufacturers recommend replacing the O2 sensor about every five years (one- and two-wire sensors) or 10 years (three- and four-wire sensors).
 However, silicon or carbon soot may cover an oxygen sensor due to a car repair or engine performance problems.
 In this case, you'll need to replace it before its due service schedule.
-A worn out or bad oxygen sensor will increase emissions, cause engine performance problems, and step up fuel consumption by up to 40%.
+A worn-out or bad oxygen sensor will increase emissions, cause engine performance problems, and step up fuel consumption by up to 40%.